EddieEldridge/the-golden-archive/README.md

 - The Seatbelts - Tank!
 - Zamfir - The Lonely Shephard

+If you have recommendations, please feel free to start a discussion here

 And many, many more!
 For a full list of all tracks included, see the [tracklist](TRACKLIST.md)!

 ## **Installation**